colshrapnel/safemysql/README.md

 ## What's so great about type-hinted placeholders?

 The main feature of this class is *type-hinted placeholders*.
-And it's really great step further from just ordinal placeholders used in prepared statements, simply because **dynamical parts of the query aren't limited to just scalar data!**
+And it's really a great step further from just ordinal placeholders used in prepared statements, simply because **dynamic parts of the query aren't limited to just scalar data!**

 In real life we have to add identifiers, arrays for `IN` operator, arrays for `INSERT` and `UPDATE` queries.
 So we need **many** different types of data formatting.
 Thus, we need the way to tell the driver how to format this particular data.